Quality wines start in the vineyard

 The vines we choose to work with don’t just make great wine; they also grow exceptionally well in our vineyards both in the Adelaide Hills and the Clare Valley, which is no fluke.

 Glen and Judy have always said quality wines start in the vineyard.
 To produce delicious, award-winning wines with minimal intervention, you need to start with the best quality fruit.
 To achieve that, the right vines need to be grown in the right soils and in optimal environments.

 Glen and Judy undertook extensive research, both here in Australia and overseas, to ensure the right varieties would be grown in the right locations.
-This research confirmed the Mediterranean climates of the warmer Clare Valley, and the cooler Adelaide Hills, were perfect for emerging varieties.
-The result?
-Because they chose to work with the environment and not against it, Glen and Judy’s vines absolutely thrive in the Adelaide Hills and Clare Valley, producing exceptional fruit year after year, sustainably and completely in sync with their surroundings.
+This research confirmed the Mediterranean climates of the warmer Clare Valley, and the cooler Adelaide Hills, were perfect for their chosen emerging varieties.
+Because they chose to work with the environment and not against it, Glen and Judy’s vines absolutely thrive in the Adelaide Hills and Clare Valley, producing exceptional fruit year after year, sustainably, climatically appropriate and completely in sync with their surroundings.

 Our vineyard vision for the future

 Glen and Judy’s dream is to leave a legacy of one of the largest plantings of emerging varieties in Australia, all growing in beautifully managed, sustainable vineyards.

 To achieve that dream, they continue to manage and nurture the land, reinvesting heavily in sustainable, with focus on soil,and plant health practices with an aim of producing the best fruit possible.
 They have also added a significant solar installation to reduce their carbon footprint—to protect the wine industry for future generations.